dgraph-io/dgraph4j/samples/DgraphJavaSample/README.md

 ## Running
 ### Start Dgraph Server
-You will need to install [Dgraph v0.9][releases] and run it.
+You will need to install [Dgraph v0.9.2 or above][releases] and run it.
 After installing the server, running the following commands:

 [releases]: https://github.com/dgraph-io/dgraph/releases